sarker2018/Project-Management/Project_Initiation_Google.md

 ### How to set SMART goals

                 S: Specific
+                M: Measurable
+                A: Attainable
+                A: Attainable
+                R: Relavent

+    S: Specific
         - What do I want to accomplish?
         - Why is this a goal?